Amazon Prime Video release dates 2020: major upcoming shows revealed

-With continued strain from Netflix, NOW TV and shortly Disney , the streaming service wars are set to actually warmth up in 2020.
+With continued stress from Netflix, NOW TV and shortly Disney , the streaming service wars are set to essentially warmth up in 2020.

-Amazon Prime Video shall be jostling to return out on prime, kicking off its 12 months with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.
+Amazon Prime Video might be jostling to return out on high, kicking off its yr with the likes of Star Trek: Picard and Treadstone, whereas new seasons of The Boys and Carnival Row are ready within the wings.

-Listed here are the key reveals confirmed for Prime Video in 2020…
+Listed here are the most important reveals confirmed for Prime Video in 2020…

 January